SteveRincon17/Pokemon-Python-Project/README.md

 # StevieDex

-StevieDex is a python project I made for my university class at Monctlair university.
+StevieDex is a python project I made for my python class at Monctlair university.

 ## Dependencies